 The print bed, unfortunately, isn’t heated.
 This means that you’ll be relying on tape or other sticky surfaces to keep your prints stable.
 We were pleased to see that there is an automatic leveling function, though, so you don’t have to waste time getting set up for a print every single time.

 So far, the Replicator 5th Generation sounds decent for a mid-range printer.
 There’s an issue, though: it’s priced like a premium one.
-While it’s no longer available directly from Makerbot, it retails on third-party sites for around $2000.
-Even after a couple of years, this price remains too high to be viable.
+While it’s no longer available directly from MakerBot, it retails on third-party sites for around $2000.
+Even after a couple of years, this price stays too high to be viable.

 The Replicator 5th Generation really struggles to justify its high price.
 It has decent performance across the board, but nothing particularly stands out about it.
 If you’re a collector or 3D printing enthusiast, by all means, buy one, but most people can find something better at a lower price.